-Drawing on discussions and key themes arising from the workshop, alongside a rapid review of the literature, we worked with Dr Ana Beduschi, Dr Jonathan Dr Jonathan Cinnamon and Dr Chunbo Luo and Joss Lanford from Coelition to help facilitate the workshop, capture discussions and create a report detailing the key priorities for research and action this emerging area.
+Drawing on discussions and key themes arising from the workshop, alongside a rapid review of the literature, I worked with Dr Ana Beduschi, Dr Jonathan Dr Jonathan Cinnamon and Dr Chunbo Luo and Joss Lanford from Coelition to help facilitate the workshop, capture discussions and create a report detailing the key priorities for research and action this emerging area.

 - The 1.5 billion people worldwide without a legal identity cannot be viewed as a homogeneous group.
 It is crucial to distinguish between different groups (for example, refugees, migrants, rural communities) and tailor the design of identity systems with these groups in mind, ensuring users are involved in the governance of these systems.

 - We need a clearer understanding of how key legal frameworks at international and regional levels are likely to evolve in relation to new technologies, and how much they might influence domestic regulation.

 - There is a clear role for behavioural identifiers to sit alongside existing identity systems and provide new lines of data that can be used for verification.

 Behavioural identifiers emphasise a person-centred approach in the development of digital identity systems, based on societal norms and expectations.